lp-wan/archi/revised-schc-architecture.md

 - compressed packets
 - fragmented messages (fragments, acknowledgements, acknowledgement requests, ...)

-A SCHC Datagram is composed of:
+A SCHC Packet is composed of:

 - a RuleID
 - a SCHC Control Header